ntclark/PostScript/Readme.md

 This particular project is in fact intended to be the foundation for my book.

-In fact, the book is 40 years in the making.
-As I've mentioned, I've come across many systems, proprietary ***and** Open Source, in which I am literally amazed that they work at all, while immediately understand exctly why 1) they are SO long in development, and 2) it is SO difficult to bend into new and powerful uses.
+This book is 40 years in the making.
+As I've mentioned, I've come across many systems, proprietary **and** Open Source, in which I am literally amazed that they work at all, while immediately I understand exactly why 1) they are SO long in development, and 2) it is SO difficult to mold them into new and powerful uses.

-My book will outline, side-by-side the incredible positive differences that come about thru pristinely written and to the point code that is free from distracting and obnoxious constructs that literally crowd out the true meaning.I cannot wait to publish this book, but in the meantime, this site contains what might be considered the prologue to it.
+My book will outline, side-by-side the incredible positive differences that come about thru pristinely written and to the point code that is free from distracting and obnoxious constructs that literally crowd out the true meaning.
+I cannot wait to publish this book, but in the meantime, this site contains what I consider to be the prologue to it.

 In as much as I may come across as a jerk in my descriptions here and in the discussions about other peoples' work I will say that I truly hope the reader will